-Depreciation expense for property and equipment, excluding all internal-use software, was \$7,951 and \$7,319 for the years ended December 31, 2019 and 2018, respectively, and \$2,343 and \$1,479 for the three months ended March 31, 2020 and 2019, respectively (unaudited), and is reflected in depreciation and amortization in the consolidated statements of comprehensive income (loss).
+Depreciation expense for property and equipment, excluding all internal-use software, was \$7,951 and \$7,319 for the years ended December 31, 2019 and 2018, respectively, and is reflected in depreciation and amortization in the consolidated statements of comprehensive income (loss).

 Assets under capital leases of \$1,455 and \$116, net of accumulated depreciation of \$627 and \$62, at December 31, 2019 and 2018, respectively, are included in property and equipment in the consolidated balance sheets.
-Depreciation expense for assets held under capital leases was \$565 and \$40 for the years ended December 31, 2019 and 2018, respectively, and is included in depreciation and amortization expense in the consolidated statements of comprehensive income (loss).
-Assets under capital leases of \$1,287, net of accumulated depreciation of \$794, at March 31, 2020 (unaudited) are included in property and equipment in the consolidated balance sheets.
-Depreciation expense for assets held under capital leases was \$168 and \$62 for the three months ended March 31, 2020 and 2019, respectively (unaudited), and is included in depreciation and amortization expense in the consolidated statements of comprehensive income (loss).
+Depreciation expense for assets held under capital leases was \$565 and \$40 for the years ended December 31, 2019 and 2018, respectively, and is included in depreciation expense in the consolidated statements of comprehensive income (loss).

-3. Property and equipment (Continued)
+2. Property and equipment (Continued)

-The major components of internal-use software are as follows:
+The major components of internal-use software at December 31 are: